Factbox: Saudi Arabia, China sign deals worth potentially $65 billion

-KHOBAR, Saudi Arabia Saudi Arabia's King Salman oversaw the signing of deals worth as much as $65 billion (53 billion pounds) on the first day of a visit to Beijing on Thursday, as the world's largest oil exporter looks to cement ties with the world's second-largest economy.
+KHOBAR, Saudi Arabia Saudi Arabia's King Salman oversaw the signing of deals worth as much as $65 billion on the first day of a visit to Beijing on Thursday, as the world's largest oil exporter looks to cement ties with the world's second-largest economy.

 The agreements include deals for infrastructure, refining, chemicals, training, technology and other sectors:

-- Saudi Aramco and Norinco Group signed a memorandum of understanding (MoU) to develop a refinery and chemical facilities in Panjin City.
+- Saudi Aramco [IPO-ARMO.SE] and Norinco Group [CNIGC.UL]signed a memorandum of understanding (MoU) to develop a refinery and chemical facilities in Panjin City.

-- Saudi Aramco and Aerosun Corp (600501.SS) signed an MoU to manufacture reinforced thermoplastic pipe and components.
+- Saudi Aramco and Aerosun Corp signed an MoU to manufacture reinforced thermoplastic pipe and components.

 - The Saudi Fund for Development signed an agreement with China Export & Credit Insurance Corporation to cooperate in providing finance and guarantee of exports.